MichaelCurrin/docsify-js-template/README.md

 Released under [MIT](/LICENSE).

 - You can modify and reuse this project.
+- Please link back to the original repo somewhere in your project if you use this in any way.
+- Including an original license copy
+    - If you add content from [docs](/docs) to your repo (or click _Use this template_) and then modify for your own needs so your copy is no longer a template, then you don't need to include a license.
-- A copy of the license and copyright notice must be included with the software. [source](https://choosealicense.com/licenses/#mit).
+    - If you do fork this repo then use it as your own _template_, then this project's license and copyright notice must be included with the software. [source](https://choosealicense.com/licenses/#mit).
+Copy `LICENSE` to `LICENSE-source` and then update your copy of `LICENSE` with your own details.
-    1. Copy the original license.
-        ```bash
-        cp LICENSE LICENSE-source
-        ```
-    2. Update your own `LICENSE` with your name.
-- Please link back to the original repo somewhere in your project.